CappuccinoHost/Cappuccino-v7-source-code/README.md

 ## Contributing
-We welcome any and all contributions that would make this project better. if you'd like to modify our source code and release your changes, please fork the repository.
+We welcome any and all contributions that would make this project better.
+If you'd like to modify our source code and release your changes, please fork the repository.